theunicornguild/the-reading-potato/03_list_of_articles/02_python_2_admin_page.md

 admin.site.register(Article)
 ```

-what `admin.site.register(Article)` does is basically register the `Article` model to the admin site.
+What `admin.site.register(Article)` does is basically register the `Article` model to the admin site.
 So, if we go back to the admin site, we'll see the `Article` model under the `main` app.

 I now give you permission to go all crazy and add new articles, delete, change them, do whatever you want. you're a superuser, enjoy your privelages while they last.